MicrosoftDocs/fabric-docs/docs/workload-development-kit/development-kit-overview.md

 * **Data visualization** - Data visualization applications that are entirely based on existing Fabric data items.
 They allow the creation of dynamic and interactive visual representations of your data.
 [Power BI reports](/power-bi/consumer/end-user-reports) and [dashboards](/power-bi/create-reports/service-dashboards) serve as excellent examples of this type of workload.

 ## Publish to the Workload Hub
-After developing your Fabric Workload according to the [certification requirement](publish-workload-requirements.md), publish it to the [Workload Hub](more-workloads-add.md) which will allow every Fabric user a chance to try and buy your workload.
+After developing your Fabric Workload according to the [certification requirement](publish-workload-requirements.md), publish it to the [Workload Hub](more-workloads-add.md) which will allow every Fabric user a chance to easily start a trial experience and then buy your workload.

 ## Key Considerations for Developing a Fabric Workload
-There are several important concepts to understand before begining development of a Fabric workload:
+There are several important concepts to understand before beginning development of a Fabric workload:
 - Native Fabric Experience: Review the [Fabric UX system](https://aka.ms/fabricux) to learn the basics design concepts, all published workloads must comply to these design principles.
-- Integrate with the Fabric workspace: Your existing data application is required to function in a [Fabric workspace](../get-started/workspaces.md), where users will create **instances** of your data application as well as collaborate with additional Fabric users.
+- Integrate with the Fabric workspace: Your existing data application is required to function in a [Fabric workspace](../get-started/workspaces.md), where users create **instances** of your data application and collaborate with additional Fabric users.
-- Integrate with Fabric as a multi-tenant application: Your workload is embedded in Fabric but we do not host your code.
-Fabric exposes API's to allow the worklaod get access to user data, user context and environement information to allow you to map between customer's environment and your cloud deployment.
-It's the responsiblity of the Workload to comply and attest to industry standards such as GDPR, ISO, SOC 2 etc.
+- Integrate with Fabric as a multitenant application: Your workload is embedded in Fabric but we don't host your code.
+Fabric exposes APIs to allow the workload get access to user data, user context and environment information to allow you to map between customer's environment and your cloud deployment.
+It's the responsibility of the Workload to comply and attest to industry standards such as GDPR, ISO, SOC 2 etc.

 ## Trademarks